trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2016-08-01-Community-Meditation.markdown

 It is our hope that with consistent attendance, participants will become a supportive community, a true sangha.

+Community meditation is held in the Healing Arts room toward the back of Trillium/

 Wednesdays, 7:00 pm - 7:45 pm